diestrin/yo-generator-express-angularjs/README.md

 # TODO

 ## While completing the scaffolding.
+- Add some methods for when getting collections such as limit (for pagination), standarize more the result messages based on RESTful best practices and [http status codes](http://www.restapitutorial.com/httpstatuscodes.html).
 - Add preview for edit and save mode, also enable markdown for when the field is long.
 - Add a service for flash notifications?.
 - Add a directive for form elements?.